 When the main social media platforms were launched, they were free to use.
-Over time, as Facebook, Twitter, LinkedIn, Instagram and Pinterest have grown their user base, they have introduced paid tools to increase ‘reach’ but also ‘revenue’.
+Over time, as Facebook, Twitter, LinkedIn, Instagram and YouTube have grown their user base, they have introduced paid tools to increase ‘reach’ but also ‘revenue’.

 In this series, we’re going to look at the pros and cons of paying to reach more people on the platforms we regularly use to share content, attract website visitors and raise our brand awareness.

 There was an assumption that social media would allow us to connect with our customers free of charge, create profiles and build a following.
 When Facebook went public (i.e. floated their shares on the stock exchange), they had to start making money from advertising revenue.
 Almost immediately, business page reach went down.